beehaw-org/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 ### United Kingdom
 #### General Resources
 - **[Gender Construction Kit](http://genderkit.org.uk/): In the UK?
 Here's how to...**
-- [The Angels](http://www.theangels.co.uk), an internet support group for trans women
+- [The Angels](http://www.theangels.co.uk), an internet support group for trans women; the website will remain up, but the community will move to [Facebook](https://www.facebook.com/groups/UkAngels) after February 28, 2025 due to the Online Safety Act.

 #### Charities and Civil Rights Organizations
 - [Press For Change](http://www.pfc.org.uk), "Press for Change has been a key lobbying and legal support organisation for Trans people in the UK. since its formation in 1992."